CamArturo/picky-eater/README.md

 ## Synopsis

-Picky Eater is a ReactJS app, with asynchronous javascript, state management managed by Redux.
+Picky Eater is a ReactJS app, with asynchronous JavaScript, state management managed by Redux.
 It allows the user to sort restaurants in your city by process of elimination.
 It utilizes Zomato API and fetch for the API request.

 ## *Project Goals*